shadowsheep1/xcode9navigationissue/README.md

 It seems a bug of the compilation on Xcode 9.

+Tryed also on real device iPad Pro with iOS 11.
+The same code compiled with Xcode 8.3.3 works as expected, while compiled with Xcode 9 expose the issue.

 I've put a playground code here: https://github.com/shadowsheep1/xcode9navigationissue

 With alrady a workaround: set the presentation to Over Full Screen.